This release incorporates new features in the

 In certain cases,

-could sometimes leave behind a cached table object, which caused problems with subsequent DDL operations.
+DROP DATABASEcould sometimes leave behind a cached table object, which caused problems with subsequent DDL operations.
 (Bug #56840)

 Memory pages used for

 DataMemory, once assigned to ordered indexes, were not ever freed, even after any rows that belonged to the corresponding indexes had been deleted.
 (Bug #56829)

 MySQL Cluster stores, for each row in each

 NDBtable, a Global Checkpoint Index (GCI) which identifies the last committed transaction that modified the row.
 As such, a GCI can be thought of as a coarse-grained row version.

 Due to changes in the format used by

 When multiple SQL nodes were connected to the cluster and one of them stopped in the middle of a DDL operation, the mysqld process issuing the DDL timed out with the error distributing

 This was because the data node did not take into account that the bitmask for the before-image was smaller than the current bitmask, which caused the node to crash.
 (Bug #56524)

-References: This bug is a regression of Bug #35208.
+References: This issue is a regression of: Bug #35208.

 On Windows, a data node refused to start in some cases unless the ndbd.exe executable was invoked using an absolute rather than a relative path.
 (Bug #56257)